-This year's Rainbow World Tree of Hope moves back to City Hall.
-The lighting of this tree will take place on Wednesday, December 7.
+This year's Rainbow World Tree of Hope will once again be at SF City Hall.
+The lighting of this tree will take place on Wednesday, December 4.
 Events will kick off at 5:30pm with a concert by the Grammy Award winning SF Boys Choir.
 The tree lighting is at 7pm.
 This year's emcees are Cheryl Jennings and Donna Sachet.
 The party will last until 8pm.
 Admission is free.
 The tree will continue to be on display throughout the holiday season.

-The Ritz Carlton kicks off the holiday season on Thursday, December 31 from 5:30pm to 7:30pm with their tree lighting ceremony.
+The Ritz-Carlton, San Francisco kicks off the holiday season on Thursday, November 30 from 5:30pm to 7:30pm with their tree lighting ceremony.
 Join others in their lobby to see them light their 40-foot tree.
 Santa and his helpers will illuminate the tree.
 The ceremony begins with Dickens-era costumed carolers and ends with kids getting their picture taken with Santa.
 They will also offer cider, hot chocolate, and cookies.

 Hotel Deals: Are you planning on spending the holidays in San Francisco?
 If so, then check out the holiday hotel specials on TripAdvisor.
 They offer dozens of hotel deals so you can save on your room or get something free, such as parking, during your stay.
 Click here to check out their holiday specials and to save on your stay today!

-Tiburon's Holiday Festival is on Saturday, December 5.
-This all day event features professional photos with Santa, holiday activities, and Merrie Olde Christmas Carolers.
+Tiburon's Holiday Festival is on Saturday, December 2.
+This all day event features professional photos with Santa, holiday activities, arts & crafts from local artists, and Merrie Olde Christmas Carolers.
 The tree lighting is at 6pm at the Fountain Plaza in downtown Tiburon.

 Do you have a tree lighting ceremony or other holiday event you would like to add?
 Click this link for details on how you can add your ceremony to this list!
 It's easy and the best part is that it's free!